cstep404/rpg-class-selector/README.md

 # rpg-class-selector

-A series of scenarios are asked to the user and depending on their answers, they are given an RPG class that most aligns with their decisions.
+In this game, a series of scenarios are presented to the user.
+Depending on the users decisions, they are suggested an RPG class that most aligns with the players choices.